Stephen D. Brown

 David W. Reinecke

-David serves as a senior partner with Foley & Lardner LLP and currently serves as the Chair of Foley’s nationwide tax and individual planning practice.
+David is a senior partner with Foley & Lardner LLP and currently serves as the Chair of Foley’s nationwide tax and individual planning practice.
 He is also a member of the firm’s estates and trusts and taxation practices.
 Alongside his extensive professional experience and notable memberships, David also served as an adjunct professor of law at the University of Wisconsin Law School for more than ten years and continues to lecture extensively all of over the country.
 He serves on numerous other boards, for both nonprofit and for-profit entities, including prior service as the chair for the Madison Community Foundation Board of Governors and chair for the St. Mary’s Foundation Board of Directors along with other esteemed positions of service.
 David is listed in The Best Lawyers in America® and has been named to The Best Estate Planning Attorneys in America® for the last 18 years, among many other notable honors.
 Mr. Reinecke has a Juris Doctorate degree in Law from the University of Wisconsin Law School.
 He is married to Kim Reinecke, and has two sons, Jason and Tyler, and a daughter, Jessica.
 His family lives in the country in the Sugar River Valley outside of Madison, Wisconsin.
 The family enjoys travel and numerous outdoor activities together, such as golf, skiing, biking, hiking, camping, and fishing.

 Scott serves as the chief financial officer of Steve Brown Apartments.
 He has personally overseen the development of more than 1,200 beds of student housing and several hundred multifamily units, as well as more than $400 million in real estate transactions and structured finance.
-He joined Steve Brown Apartments in 1988 and has more than 20 years of experience in student housing operations, multifamily management, and commercial real estate finance and development.
+He joined Steve Brown Apartments in 1988 and has nearly 30 years of experience in student housing operations, multifamily management, and commercial real estate finance and development.
 Scott, a Minnesota native, has an undergraduate degree from the University of Wisconsin–Madison, and a business degree from Edgewood College in Madison, Wisconsin.
 Scott holds a Wisconsin Certified Public Accountant license and sits on the board of Downtown Madison, Inc.